CaiJinKen/toolkit.nvim/README.md

 6. }
 ```

-#### keymaps
+#### ⌨️ Keymaps

 toolkit does not define any keymaps.
-If you want use keymaps instead of command, you can define your keymaps eg: map `<leader>at` to `:AddTags json,yaml`:
+If you want use keymaps instead of command,
+you can define your keymaps eg: map `<leader>at` to `:AddTags json,yaml`:

-* vimscript config
+- vimscript config

 ```vim
 " normal mode keymap
 nnoremap <leader>at :AddTags json,yaml<cr>